 - 2.1 The Chief Executive shall be responsible for agreeing the programme of Council meetings for the municipal year following consultation with the Leader.
 The programme of meetings shall follow a similar pattern each year unless changes are agreed by the Chief Executive.
-The annual programme of meetings may be varied to take account of Parliamentary, Local or other elections occurring during the period covered. - 2.2 Council meetings shall typically take place at the Town Hall, Barking due to the availability of webcasting facilities and public accessibility issues.
-Other venues, such as the Barking Learning Centre, may also be used in certain circumstances where meetings are not webcast and/or where there are availability issues at the Town Hall.
-The Chief Executive shall be responsible for agreeing those arrangements. - 2.3 As a general rule, meetings shall take place on a Monday, Tuesday or Wednesday, commencing at 7.00pm or such other time as agreed by the majority of the membership of a Committee.
+The annual programme of meetings may be varied to take account of Parliamentary, Local or other elections occurring during the period covered. - 2.2 Public accessibility shall be a key factor in determining the suitability of venues for meetings and, with that in mind, meetings shall generally take place at the Civic Centre, Dagenham or Town Hall, Barking. - 2.3 As a general rule, meetings shall take place on a Monday, Tuesday or Wednesday, commencing at 7.00pm or such other time as agreed by the majority of the membership of a Committee.
 Meetings on Thursdays should finish by 5.00 pm (to accommodate councillors' ward surgery commitments) and there are usually no meetings on Fridays, with the exception of the Ceremonial Council.